 Getting a text message from a random 5-digit number can be confusing and annoying.
 You’re not alone if you’ve received a text from short code 50204, 58083, or 47204 and wondered who it is and how to make it stop.
 Whether you’re on an iPhone or Android, these unexpected messages can range from legitimate alerts to outright spam.

 This guide will break down the mystery behind these short codes.
-We’ve investigated who is using these numbers and will provide you with a clear, step-by-step playbook to handle any unwanted text from 50204, 58083, or 47204.
+We’ve investigated who is using these numbers and will provide you with a clear, step-by-step playbook to handle unwanted texts.

 Case File #1: The 58083 Short Code Text Message